TABLE OF CONTENTS

 (1) Biological Child.
 The term “biological child” is broad and refers to all persons with either a presumed or established genetic link to a deceased employee.
 Because a recognized natural child is presumed to have a genetic link to a deceased employee, a recognized natural child is one type of biological child.
 Another type of biological child is a person whose birth certificate lists the deceased employee as their mother or father, because these persons are also presumed to have a genetic link to their listed mother and father.
 However, these two presumptions may be rebutted if substantial evidence exists that rebuts the existence of the genetic links, consistent with 20 C.F.R. § 30.111(d).
 The final type of biological child is any person who can establish an actual genetic link to a deceased employee through the submission of probative DNA evidence that shows such a link.

-(b) Documentation supporting a regular parent-child relationship may include school records (e.g., report card) listing the employee as having a familial relationship to the stepchild, employment or tax returns showing that the covered employee claimed the stepchild as a dependent, photographs taken at family gatherings, newspaper articles, obituaries, insurance policies listing the stepchild as the son or daughter of the covered employee, wills, and/or any other documents that refer to the stepchild and the deceased employee in a familial way.
+(b) Documentation supporting a regular parent-child relationship may include school records (e.g., report card) listing the employee as having a familial relationship to the stepchild, employment or tax returns showing that the covered employee claimed the stepchild as a dependent, photographs taken at family gatherings, newspaper articles, obituaries, insurance policies listing the stepchild as the son or daughter of the covered employee, wills, affidavits from biological children of the employee, and/or any other documents that refer to the stepchild and the deceased employee in a familial way.

-(d) There is no minimum time requirement for a stepchild to have lived in the same household as the covered employee, merely that a parent-child relationship existed.
-To determine if a parent-child relationship existed, the CE/FAB representative must consider the above information in conjunction with the following: Did the stepchild visit the employee during the holidays?; Did the stepchild take care of the employee for days at a time?; and is it logical that the stepchild and employee stayed at one another’s home at any given time?
-As long as a reasonable basis exists to show that a parent child relationship existed, the CE can make an affirmative finding.
+(d) There is no minimum time requirement for a stepchild to have lived in the same household as the covered employee or for their parent to have been married to the employee, merely that a parent-child relationship existed.
+To determine if a parent-child relationship existed, the CE or Final Adjudication Branch (FAB) representative must consider the above information in conjunction with the following: Did the stepchild visit the employee during the holidays?; Did the stepchild take care of the employee for days at a time?; and is it logical that the stepchild and employee stayed at one another’s home at any given time?
+As long as a reasonable basis exists to show that a parent-child relationship existed, the CE can make an affirmative finding.

 (e) For claims involving a divorce between the biological parent and the stepparent, the dissolution of the marriage does not terminate the parent-child relationship for eligibility purposes.
 As such, because a parent-child relationship did exist at one time, the child is considered an eligible stepchild.
 An ongoing parent-child relationship following divorce is not necessary.